-Unfortunately, as a Gurnee Illinois car accident lawyer I am all too familiar with the hazardous road conditions located throughout the village and in Lake County.
+Unfortunately, as a Gurnee, IL car accident lawyer, I am all too familiar with the hazardous road conditions located throughout the village and in Lake County.
 A fatal car accident that occurred about a week ago is part of a troubling pattern of serious car accidents occurring in and around Gurnee.

 On February 10, 2020, a woman was involved in a fatal car accident in Gurnee Illinois.
 The accident occurred near the intersection of Route 41 and Route 21.
 The 70-year old woman had rear-ended another vehicle and fled the scene near the intersection of Fuller Road and Sterns School Road.
 The woman continued about a ½ mile before colliding with a semi-truck that was turning onto Route 41 at the intersection.
 The woman was subsequently pronounced dead at a nearby hospital.
 According to Lake County car accident statistics, compiled by the Illinois Department of Transportation, this is already the 6th fatal car accident in the county this year.

 Lake County Illinois Car Accident Statistics